-Travel.State.Gov > Records and Authentications > Authenticate Your Document > Pan American Protocol on Powers of Attorney
+Travel.State.Gov > Replace or Certify Documents > Authenticate Your Document > Pan American Protocol on Powers of Attorney

 The United States is a party to the 1940 Pan American Protocol on Uniformity of Powers of Attorney which are to be Utilized Abroad, 56 Stat.
 1376, 3 Bevans 612 (Protocol) along with Brazil, Colombia, El Salvador, Mexico and Venezuela.
 This treaty provides for the recognition of notarial acts attesting to the identity of the person executing an instrument and to that person’s legal authority to do so.
 While this is a common function of notaries public in countries with civil law traditions, as a general matter neither federal nor state law in the U.S. have conferred this kind of authority upon notaries public.
 While certain provisions of the Protocol are intended to be directly enforceable, the Protocol is not intended to confer authorities upon U.S. state notaries beyond those which are conferred by state legal authorities governing notaries.
 Rather, notarial acts attesting to a person’s legal authority performed in states or territories of the U.S. where notaries are given such authority are to be given full faith and credit in other countries that are parties to the Protocol.

 Disclaimer: The information relating to the legal requirements of specific foreign countries is provided for general information only and may not be totally accurate in a particular case.
 Questions involving interpretation of specific foreign laws should be addressed to foreign attorneys.
 This circular seeks only to provide information; it is not an opinion on any aspect of U.S., foreign, or international law.
 The U.S. Department of state does not intend by the contents of this circular to take a position on any aspect of any pending litigation.